ryan-mcclue/musings/notes.md

 DO THE 'MOST CERTAIN' THING FIRST.
 THIS COULD EITHER BE THE IMPLEMENTATION OR THE USAGE CODE

+For lexing, use at[0] for dereferencing
+When eating intermediate chars with !=, check at[0] != '\0' as well
+For enclosing values, once eated intermediate chars, make sure final char is end enclosing value

+Typing constructor values repeatedly, another good case for macro

+Minimum value starts at max

+If debug code (or code that will not be in release) use compile-time macros

 Drawing just take state, and input.
 After base drawing, look at input and alter if appropriate